Easy-to-Read Circuit Breakers

 Liquid Electrical Tape Can Rescue Your Broken Phone Charger

 Charger cables for cell phones usually last only a few years before the insulation starts fraying on the ends.
-Replacement cables cost $8 to $30, but there’s a cheaper solution.
+Replacement cables cost $10 and up, but there’s a cheaper solution.

 If the insulation is cracked but the copper wire inside is still intact, try covering the crack with a couple of layers of liquid electrical tape.
-The Performix and Gardner Bender brands get lots of positive reviews online.
 Just let the cable dry completely before it touches anything.

 Cover Electrical Boxes While Removing a Popcorn Ceiling